 Product Categories Categorization Inheritance

-To simplify implementation of product tag categorization, Digital Analytics features server-side Category ID inheritance processing.
+To simplify the implementation of product tag categorization, Digital Analytics features server-side Category ID inheritance processing.
 This processing causes uncategorized Shop Action 5 and Shop Action 9 tags to be categorized according to other categorized Product View tags or Shop Action tags collected for the same product within the same data collection session.
-These rules are applied during processing of daily report data.
+These rules are applied during the processing of daily report data.

 - Product View tags do not inherit categorization from other tags including other categorized Product View tags in the same session.
 Product View tags should always be collected with valid values in the Category ID parameter.